srsran/srsRAN_Project_docs/docs/source/tutorials/source/testmode/source/index.rst

 Using ``ru_emu``
 ****************

 The RU Emulator is an extra tool that needs to be built separately from the gNB application.
-To build the RU Emulator use the following commands from inside the srsRAN Project repository:
+To build the RU Emulator use the following commands from inside |project_name| repository:

   .. code-block:: bash